martiansideofthemoon/squash-generation/README.md

 This is the official repository accompanying the ACL 2019 long paper *[Generating Question-Answer Hierarchies](https://arxiv.org/abs/1906.02622)*.
 This repository contains the accompanying dataset and codebase.
 The code for the demo website can be found [here](https://github.com/martiansideofthemoon/squash-website).

+The codebase in this repository contains a modified and improved version of the original codebase and tries to leverage language model pretraining in all its modules.
+The question generation module is a transformer-based model based off of GPT-2 which has been forked from [huggingface/transfer-learning-conv-ai](http://github.com/huggingface/transfer-learning-conv-ai).
+The question answering module is a BERT-based SQUAD 2.0 model forked from [huggingface/pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).
+Finally, the filtering has been greatly simplified and can be easily customized based on user preferences.

+A technical note on the modified system will be added soon!

 ## Requirements

 Create a new Python 3.6 virtual environment.
 Run the following,